 Few examples of insider trading are as follows:

-- For instance, material information such as finalization of a merger deal with another organization that would impact the profitability of the company in the future thus positive news for the stock market could be used to earn gains via stock purchase before the deal is announced in public.
+- For instance, material information such as the finalization of a merger deal with another organization that would impact the profitability of the company in the future; thus, positive news for the stock market could be used to earn gains via stock purchase before the deal is announced in public.

-- Launch of a new product that could boost up the sales of the organization and would add substantially to the bottom line could also be termed as a piece of insider information if the entity concerned is a public company.
+- The launch of a new product that could boost up the sales of the organization and would add substantially to the bottom line could also be termed as a piece of insider information if the entity concerned is a public company.

 Insider Trading with Insider Information